They Won the Lottery. You Can Do It Too!

-LuAnn wants to get out of poverty and give a better life for her infant daughter.
+LuAnn wants to get out of poverty and give a better life to her infant daughter.
 She decides to accept Mr. Jackson’s offer and wins those above $100 million.
 Things are great until LuAnn is implicated in a murder just before the drawing.
 To protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
 After living a life of wealth, the lonely LuAnn returns to a home she bought in Virginia.
 Jackson finds out about her return, and he is out for blood.
 To keep his secret, he sets out to silence LuAnn… Permanently.

 As we read, insanity unfolds; the FBI and the White House are drawn in on the action.
 LuAnn goes through a personality shift from being the prey to being the hunter.

 If you like page-turning, crime novels, you may enjoy this one.
 It’ll be sure to keep you on the edge of your seat.